Breathing difficulty - lying down

 - What other symptoms do you have?

-The physical examination will include special attention to the heart and lungs (
+The physical exam will include special attention to the heart and lungs (

 Tests that may be performed include the following: